loveOSS/tweethub/README.md

 ## Why yet another Twitter bot?

-I have only one need and didn't want to maintain to much code, and didn't want to depends on another Twitter bot I can't customize.
+I have only one need and didn't want to maintain too much code, and didn't want to depends on another Twitter bot I can't customize.
 So I did my own in 1 hour and I was pretty happy with so I release it for free :)